🏠 Awaab's Law 2026:See the compliance equipment guide →

 As an Amazon Associate, PestPro Index earns from qualifying purchases.

-The Aspectek 20W Bug Zapper is the most affordable unit in this roundup and represents a practical option for businesses that need to deploy insect light traps across multiple locations at minimal cost.
-At £30, you could equip five rooms for the price of a single Insect-O-Cutor PlusZap 30W — a calculation that resonates strongly with facilities managers responsible for multi-site portfolios, franchised food businesses, or large warehouse complexes with numerous entry points.
+The Aspectek 20W Bug Zapper represents a practical option for businesses that need to deploy insect light traps across multiple locations at minimal cost.
+You could equip five rooms with these units — a calculation that resonates strongly with facilities managers responsible for multi-site portfolios, franchised food businesses, or large warehouse complexes with numerous entry points.

 The unit uses 365nm UVA bulbs, which sit within the optimal wavelength range for attracting houseflies and fruit flies.
 The 2800V killing grid is powerful enough to dispatch insects on contact, and a protective cage surrounds the grid to prevent accidental contact in busy commercial environments.
 A notable design feature is the detachable grid, which simplifies UV bulb replacement — a task that must be performed annually and which can be frustratingly difficult on units where the grid is fixed in place.